Europlanet Funding Scheme FAQs

-The judging panel will therefore look for proposals that:
+The judging panel will therefore look positively on proposals that:

 - Are innovative in developing new ways of communicating planetary science subjects or engaging “hard-to-reach” audiences (e.g. teenagers, young adults) with planetary science.

-- Will reach audiences in more than one European country, especially those in EU Under-represented Member States*
+- Will reach audiences in more than one European country, especially those in EU Under-Represented States*